kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

 Define flow
 ===========

-Let's take a look to the flow BPMN diagram.
+Let's take a look at the flow BPMN diagram.
 We going to map each shape to the corresponding flow node definition.

 .. image:: _static/HelloWorld.png